NikitaBizyuk/NikitaBizyuk/README.md

 I'm passionate about building projects from the ground up — from the frontend to the backend, the database, and the security layers in between.
 I enjoy the full spectrum of software engineering, systems design, and cybersecurity, and I'm constantly eager to expand my skills and tackle new challenges.

-Whether it's designing secure systems, implementing backend logic, crafting intuitive UIs, or analyzing how software can be hardened against threats, I love learning and building.
+Whether it's designing secure systems, implementing backend logic, crafting intuitive UIs, or analyzing how software, systems, and networks can be hardened against threats, I love learning and building.

 ---

-## 💼 Current Goals

-- 🧰 Build scalable projects from the ground up.
-- 🎓 Study for certifications like **CompTIA Security+**, **eJPT**, and **OSCP**.
-- 💬 Contribute to open-source software/security projects and collaborate with other like-minded enthusiasts.
+- I have obtained both a bachelors degree in computer science and systems as well as acquired my CompTia security+ certification which now makes me DoD 8570 IAT level 2 compliant
+- I am currently studying for Cisco's CCNA exam and am working on projects relating to the Soc analyst 1 role and network administration.

 ---